- Staff & Governors

 Microsoft Teams can be downloaded from the app/play store or by clicking here.
 A child will use their username and password to login.
 On the first occasion they will have to set a new memorable password and a parent will need to help them to authenticate their account by linking it to a parents mobile number/email, so that parents can reset passwords themselves.

-Step 2-Physical learning packs will be created for individual pupils with specific needs or for an entire class.
-These packs will include CPG work books and exercise books for recording.
+Physical learning packs will be created for individual pupils with specific needs or for an entire class.
+These packs will include CPG work books, exercise books for recording and equipment.
 These packs should be collected from school following a notification message from the school office.
 Where families are unable to collect packs due to their circumstances, packs will be delivered.

-Step 3-Class teachers will monitor the submission of work through Microsoft Teams and the school Tapestry app.
+Class teachers will monitor the submission of work through Microsoft Teams and the school Tapestry app.
 In addition they will keep a record of attendance at virtual sessions.
-This will be reported to the Head teacher and contact will be made with families to "check in" where we have not had engagement with the remote learning tasks that have been set.
+This will be reported to the Head teacher and contact will be made with families to "check in" where we have not had engagement with the remote learning provision.